 We are thrilled to announce the seventh selection in our Cool Mom Picks Book Club, The Yes Brain, by Daniel J. Siegel and Tina Payne Bryson.
+(From our affiliate Amazon or find it at your local book store.)
 If the title doesn’t say enough about the book, their subtitle does: How to cultivate courage, curiosity, and resilience in your child.
 Isn’t that what we all pretty much want for our kids?

 And we’re so happy to bring the Cool Mom Picks Book Club to you with the support of our awesome sponsor, The Wines of Vinho Verde.
 We couldn’t think of a more perfect match!
 These versatile reds, whites, and rosés from Portugal go with whatever you’re eating, and whatever you’re reading, whether it’s our book club choice, or something on your own list.
 And we’ve got some paring ideas below, should you be book-clubbing with friends, or enjoying a quiet night to yourself.

 Whether you’ve got toddlers or teens, we hope you’ll take this opportunity to grab a copy of The Yes Brain, and join us on Monday, August 19 at 9PM ET when we’ll discuss this book live on our Facebook page.
 With Vinho Verde wine, of course.